AI Impact on Gambling

 However, there is potential staying power for machine learning gambling implementations, as proved by already existing uses of AI in gambling.

-Taking Gambling to the Next Level with Artificial Intelligence
+Taking Gambling to the Next Level With AI

 Machine learning gambling already exists